MarkZH/vintagebackup/docs/configuration_file.md

 ```

 Like the command line, the order of different parameters does not matter.
 If a parameter appears more than once, the last parameter value is used.

-## Comments

-Lines starting with `#` are ignored by Vintage Backup, so they may be used for comments and descriptions of settings.

 ## Overriding configuration files